Early Years Teacher Birth to 5 leading to Early Years Teacher Status (EYTS) PGCE

 Why choose this course

-On this course you will develop into an effective, inclusive, and evidence-informed teacher.
-Our course focuses on personalising your path to Early Years Teacher Status, providing exceptional support to build your confidence and competence throughout your training.
+Kingston University has a strong track record in preparing skilled early years teachers for the sector.
+The course is designed to help you become an effective, inclusive, and evidence-informed early years teacher.
+Our course focuses on supporting you through your journey to Early Years Teacher Status, providing exceptional support to build your confidence and competence throughout your training programme.

 You’ll also have access to a wealth of specialist education resources, including books, journals, and online materials.
 As well as computers and our innovative virtual learning platform, Canvas.

-This PGCE is accredited by the Department for Education (DfE) for the purpose of delivering initial teacher training programmes to achieve Early Years Teacher Status (EYTS).
+This PGCE is accredited by the Department for Education (DfE) for the purpose of delivering early years initial teacher training programmes to achieve Early Years Teacher Status (EYTS).

 Course content